 In 2011 he was recognized by the Governor and cabinet as Professional Firefighter of the Year for the State of Florida, and has received several accolades for his involvement in the Boys and Girls Club of St. Lucie County where he has served as a board member since 2005 including two terms as Board President.

-Administrative Assistant to the Fire Chief
+Executive Aide to the Fire Chief

 St. Lucie County Fire District